-- Step 2: Go to edit VM settings and add a new Hard drive.
-Then click Next. - Step 3: Leave the recommended SCSI HDD option and then click Next - Step 4: Make sure you have selected the option "Create a new Virtual disk." - Step 5: Set your desirable HDD Size; example 200GB.
+Step 2: Go to edit VM settings and add a new Hard drive.
+Then click Next.

+Step 3: Leave the recommended SCSI HDD option and then click Next

+Step 4: Make sure you have selected the option "Create a new Virtual disk."

+Step 6: Make sure you have set the option "Store Virtual disk as a single file" and then click Next

+Step 7: Optional: Specify the location of where your new HDD will be stored, then click Finish.

+Page 243 of 258

-- Step 7: Optional: Specify the location of where your new HDD will be stored, then click Finish. - Step 8: Boot your EVE VM, HDD size will be expanded automatically.
-To verify, use the command to verify HDD utilization referenced in section 15.1.5
+Step 8: Boot your EVE VM, HDD size will be expanded automatically.
+To verify, use the command to verify HDD utilization referenced in section 16.1.5

-15.2.3 Expand your HDD on ESXi
+16.2.3 Expand your HDD on ESXi